AregawiF/php-grpc-react/README.md

-# a simple application php backend grpc react frontend
+# Simple message echo application php backend grpc react frontend

 This project demonstrates a simple gRPC setup with a React frontend and a PHP backend using RoadRunner.
 Envoy acts as a proxy to enable gRPC-Web communication between the browser and the server.
 The application sends a message from the frontend to the backend via gRPC and displays the echoed response.